‘Girl Meets World’ Finale: Creator On Topanga’s Choice, New Network Search & Season 4

 “So what do we do?”

-“We do our best, we leave a good mark and we hope people rem us fondly.”
+“We do our best, we leave a good mark and we hope people remember us fondly.”

 No Comments